Here are some interesting Bolivia facts which were chosen and researched by kids especially for kids.

 The country has many different landscapes.
-There are the highlands with rough and icy mountainous areas even volcanoes and then there are dense rainforests in the Amazon basin.
-Thus also the climate is very diverse.
-Western Bolivia is generally cold like in the Andes highlands.
+There are the highlands with rough and icy mountainous areas and even volcanoes and then there are dense rainforests in the Amazon basin.

 The eastern side of Bolivia is warmer, and it can get very hot in the plains and humid in the rainforest region of the Amazon basin.

-The highest point in Bolivia is the Nevado Sajama with 6,542m/21,463ft.
 There are several active volcanos in the Andes Mountains on the border with Chile.
-The last volcanic eruption was in 1995 at the Irruputuncu.
+The last volcanic eruption was in 1995 at the Irruputuncu volcano.

-Bolivia is the country in Latin America which has the highest inequality of its people.
+Bolivia has the highest inequality of all Latin American countries.
 There are some very rich people while the majority of the country is extremely poor.
 The educational standards are said to be very low especially in rural areas.

-Some Bolivians have moved out to Argentina and Brazil, even as far away as the USA and Spain.
-This has happened in recent years as people flee poverty to have better chances in life.
+Some Bolivians have moved to Argentina and Brazil, some even as far away as to the USA and Spain.
+In recent years many people flee poverty to seek better chances in life.

-Many people work either in the cities, in the mines or in the agricultural sector.
+Many Bolivians work either in the service sector of the cities, in the mines or in the agricultural sector.
 Bolivia produces many agricultural products, such as soybeans, quinoa, Brazil nuts, sugarcane, coffee and corn.

 The sports that are the most popular in Bolivia are soccer (called fútbol), tennis, swimming, horse riding and cycling.
 Soccer is the most popular sports activity.